livechat/copycat/README.md

 - token - Github account's token you want to use for synchronization
 - userAgent - will be used in requests to Github API
 - syncAccountName - name of the account used to synchronization
-- syncFiless - array of objects with sync config
+- syncFiles - array of objects with sync config

 Example config.json: